conarwelsh/nettuts-laravel4-and-backbone/README.md

 // this view will show an entire post
 // comment form, and comments
 var PostView = BaseView.extend({

+	//the location of the template this view will use, we can use dot notation
     view: 'posts.show',

+    //events this view should subscribe to
     events: {
         'submit form': function(e)
         {